brodynelly/paal-CSV-parser/README.md

    - Have a header row with column names
    - First column should be timestamps in format `YYYY_MM_DD_HH_MM_SS`
    - Other columns should be named `ID_X` where X is the pig ID number
-   - Values should be numeric scores
+   - Values should be numeric scores (decimals are allowed and will be rounded)

 2. Run the application using the provided script:
    ```bash